The Future Stinks

 Bigger than a pill, admittedly.
 Gotta leave something for future generations to do.

 For a while, I was road biking with a club in Connecticut.
 Some people brought stuff like this.
 After reading the ingredients, I figured out that apple juice would accomplish basically the same thing, was much better for your body, tasted better, and was a lot cheaper too.
 So, I put apple juice in my water bottle.

 Future Food needs Future Farming.
 In The Future, farming needs to be done with giant robots.

 Here, we are growing corn underground.
-Which is where you should
+Which is where you should grow corn.

 Because, a regular, traditional farmer in a regular, traditional above-ground cornfield is soooo not The Future.

 Are the guard towers to keep the corn from escaping?

 In The Future, we grow food in space.
 Because, you know, vegetables don’t grow on the Earth, on the farm just down the street.
 Vegetables only grow in space.